elastiflow/ElastiFlow-Tools/elasticsearch/README.md

 What this is:
 ----------------
-Script to easily install everything needed to PoC ElastiFlow Flowcoll and SNMPColl
+Script to easily install everything needed to PoC (or run in a small deployment) ElastiFlow Unified Flow Collector and ElastiFlow Unified SNMP Collector

 What this script does:
 ----------------